fearherbs1/FearThree-Macropad/README.md

 ![](https://i.imgur.com/VN2aabI.png)

-## Step 5: Final Step Testing & VIA
+## Step 5: Final Step: Testing & VIA

 Now its time to setup VIA so we can reprogram our keys.

-First download via from [HERE](https://caniusevia.com/) if you have not already as well as the VIA json file from the repo [HERE](https://github.com/fearherbs1/FearThree-Macropad/tree/main/firmware/via%20json)
+First download via from [HERE](https://caniusevia.com/) if you have not already, as well as the VIA json file from the repo [HERE](https://github.com/fearherbs1/FearThree-Macropad/tree/main/firmware/via%20json)

 This json file is needed so VIA can know how our macropad is wired.
 Once VIA is opened, click the settings tab and make sure `Show Design tab` is checked: